evanjh19/Hashtag-Printer/README.md

 Setup
 ------

 You will need to populate the `all_hashtags.txt` file with hashtags that are relevant to your social media account's content.
 Hashtags in the `all_hashtags.txt` file must be added in the format of [hashtag]+[space]. https://best-hashtags.com is a good source for collecting new hashtags.
 The `recent_hashtags.txt` can remain empty.
 Alternatively, this file can be populated with hashtags that you would like to exclude from your next post.
+It is also optional to create and populate additional hashtag files with hashtags for specific social media content types.

 Usage
 ------

-Hashtag Printer will ask for the number of hashtags that you would like to print.
+Hashtag Printer will first ask for the file to select hashtags from.
+The full path to the desired file from your current working directory will is required.
+Then, hashtag printer will ask for the number of hashtags that you would like to print.
 Once the hashtags have been printed, just copy and paste them into your next post.

 Installations
 ------